TomCo2210/TomCo2210/README.md

 <div align="center">👨🏻‍🎓 B.Sc in Software Engineering.</div>

-<div align="center">👨‍🏫 Lecturer at Afeka - Tel Aviv's College of Engineering </div>
+<div align="center">👨‍🏫 Lecturer at Afeka - The Academic College of Engineering in Tel Aviv </div>

 <div align="center">👨‍💻 Software Engineer and DevOps at Pi-Crypto.</div>